-- time of our simulations, which is shorter than the typical residence time of atmospheric water vapour.
-The lake surface has the largest spread with 1 to 44 % of recycled water.
-In general, the lake surface receives comparatively less precipitation per area than the rest of the basin, which is in line with expectations, as a cool water body suppresses convective activity.
-We observe increasing precipitation with increasing soil moisture. - 10 This trend is most clear for the driest cases, while it becomes less apparent for the moistest cases.
-This is in accordance to the observations of convective activity, which are strongest for intermediate initial soil moistures.
-Additionally, the basin and the plain are over-represented in terms of deposited precipitation in comparison to the total domain. - A closer investigation into the moisture budget of the Nam Co Lake basin (Fig. 10) further points to the importance of vertical moisture transport within the region.
-We define two control volumes for the Nam Co basin: control volume A corresponds to the lowermost 3 km a.g.l., while control volume B is is located directly above and extends to 10 km.
-The horizontal extent of the control volumes is from the centre of the domain - to the top of the Nyenchen Thangla mountain chain and a similar extent to the northwest (see also Fig. 10g for illustration).
-It becomes apparent that the vertical transport of moisture dominates the overall moisture budget of both control volumes for all displayed simulations, while evapotranspiration and precipitation are comparatively small terms.
-This leads to a net decrease of moisture in the lower control volume A during - the daytime.
-During the nighttime a reversal of the thermal circulation and subsidence should lead to a balancing of the moisture budget, which is not included in our simulations.
+A closer investigation into the moisture budget of the Nam Co Lake basin (Fig. 11) further points to the importance of vertical moisture transport within the region.
+We define two control domains for the Nam Co Basin: control domain A corresponds to the lowermost 3 km a.g.l., while control domain B is located directly above and extends to 10 km.
+The horizontal extent of the control domains is from the centre of the model domain to the top of the Nyenchen Thangla mountain chain and a similar extent to the north-west (see also Fig. 11g for illustration).
+It becomes apparent that the vertical transport of moisture dominates the overall moisture budget of both control domains for all displayed simulations, while evapotranspiration and precipitation are comparatively small terms.
+This leads to a net decrease of moisture in the lower control domain A during the daytime.
+During the night-time a reversal of the thermal circulation and subsidence should lead to a balancing of the moisture budget, which is not included in our simulations.
 Table 3 presents the full moisture balance for all cases.
-The convective transport from volume A to volume B is strongest for $0.75 \times FC$ and $1.0 \times FC$, while the remaining cases are of similar magnitude, underpinning again the preferential convection development for intermediate soil moistures.
-Lateral moisture transport, or advection is of only small importance for the lower control volume as the net flux is small.
-Vertical moisture transport dominates for volume A and it is the primary source of moisture for volume B. In the afternoon, when convective activity ceases, the moisture budget of the
+The convective transport from domain A to domain B is the strongest for $0.75 \times FC$ and $1.0 \times FC$, while the remaining cases are of similar magnitude, underpinning again the preferential convective development for intermediate soil moisture.
+Lateral moisture transport, or advection is of only small importance for the lower control domain as the net flux is small.
+Vertical moisture transport dominates for domain A and it is the primary source of moisture for domain B. In the afternoon, when convective activity ceases, the moisture budget of the upper domain becomes increasingly more dominated by lateral transport of moisture with the background wind.
+This signifies that clouds and water vapour are removed from the basin, indicating locally occurring convection as a source of moisture for the larger region.
+However, as previously mentioned, the